 Sometimes businesses are content with their current choice of management software for leases.
 However, that contention can be quite hazardous as it makes them oblivious to the future and vulnerable to making plans for growth.
 Even though the software solution is capable of meeting your demands and needs right now, if you decide to expand, it might not be scalable at all.

 Besides, the software should offer flexibility in terms of which features you can use on-demand.
 For example, you might not need too much detail in terms of portfolio analysis or reflection after a quarter.
 With that being said, after a while, management may be interested in seeing more analytics regarding active contracts and trying to find ways to earn more money.
 This is yet another reason why a lot of businesses struggle to fully implement and integrate software solutions.

 Not having the right hardware on-premises

 Now businesses are usually open to choose either a cloud-based or an on-premises solution for software implementation.
 In the past, only the latter solution was a real option.

 But nowadays, with more and more businesses transitioning their data storage to databases in the cloud, this solution is getting more and more popular.
 On the other hand, the on-premises option is becoming harder to maintain and fewer companies choose it over something that doesn’t require any physical hardware.

-Our experience shows that when choosing dedicated equipment lease management software or just lease management software, in general, to be installed on-premises, some businesses vastly underestimate the hardware requirements and the technological burden of running and sustaining such a system.
+Our experience shows that when choosing dedicated equipment leasing management software or just lease management software, in general, to be installed on-premises, some businesses vastly underestimate the hardware requirements and the technological burden of running and sustaining such a system.
 Especially when you consider scaling and the need to invest in new hardware, it can really halter growth and even force a change of plans.